AOrobator/HelloAndroid/lesson6/Lesson6_InstrumentationTests.md

 See [TipCalcActivityKotlinDslTest] for example.
 This test still has much room for improvement.

 ## The Robot Pattern

+Just like our application has an architecture (whether we know or not) so do our tests.
+The first 2 versions of our TipCalcActivity test are currently very tightly coupled to the implementation of our UI.
+If the UI were to change significantly, our tests would have to drastically change.
+Right now, our UI unit tests describe both the What (to test) and the How (to test).
+Using the Robot pattern, we can create an abstraction layer that just deals with how to interact with the view.
+When we use this screen robot in our tests, and the UI changes, only the robot will have to be updated and the test can stay the same.

+![UI Test Architecture][ui_test_architecture.png]

 [test-pyramid]: test_pyramid.png "test-pyramid"
 [espresso-cheatsheet]: espresso-cheatsheet.png "espresso-cheatsheet"
 [TipCalcActivityTest]: ../lesson5/src/androidTest/java/com/orobator/helloandroid/lesson5/TipCalcActivityTest.kt